Princekumar776680/prince/README.md

-# prince
+# delta-demo
-this is demo for Git&amp; Github class
+this is demo for Git&amp; Github class.